-- A. The highest medical authority on scene shall complete the following procedures for any patient, or patient representative on behalf of the patient, refusing EMS care: - 1.
-Perform a patient assessment as indicated by the patient's complaint/condition/presentation. - 2.
-Document the patient assessment was performed as indicated by the patient's complaint/condition/presentation.
+A. Follow the flow chart found in this policy.
+The highest medical authority on scene shall complete the following procedures for any patient, or patient representative on behalf of the patient, refusing EMS care:

-- 3. Request/involve law enforcement for any of the following patient circumstances: - a.
-Attempted suicide, verbalized suicidal/homicidal ideations, or on a 5150 hold. - b.
-Clearly irrational decision making in the presence of a potentially life threatening condition or gravely disabled. - c.
-Concern for patient neglect or endangerment. - 4.
-Base hospital consultation shall be done by an ALS provider while in close proximity to the patient for any of the following patient circumstances: - a.
-Complaint of new onset of altered level of consciousness (LOC). - b.
-A patient, assessed by EMS personnel to have impaired decision making capacity. - c.
-Potentially life threatening condition, including but not limited to, patients meeting STEMI, stroke, or trauma triage criteria. - d.
-Unstable vital signs (SBP < 90mmHg, resting Heart Rate > 120, or a Respiratory Rate > 20) - e.
-Disagreement between law enforcement and EMS personnel about whether or not the patient requires EMS care. - f.
-A patient who is not legally responsible for their own healthcare decision making (non-emancipated minor, conservatee, patient with a DPAHC, etc.) being released to self or another individual on scene who is not their legally designated healthcare decision maker (parent, legal guardian, conservator, and agent/attorney-in-fact). - g.
-Any circumstance where the patient's decision making capacity is unclear or EMS personnel believe that the involvement of the base hospital would be beneficial. - h.
+- Perform a patient assessment as indicated by the patient's complaint/condition/presentation. - Document the patient assessment was performed as indicated by the patient's complaint/condition/presentation. - B. Request/involve law enforcement for any of the following patient circumstances: - 1.
+Attempted suicide, verbalized suicidal/homicidal ideations, or on a 5150 hold. - 2.
+Clearly irrational decision-making in the presence of a potentially life-threatening condition or gravely disabled. - 3.
+Concern for patient neglect or endangerment. - C. In addition to the guidance set forth in the flow diagram, base hospital consultation shall Be done by an ALS provider, preferably while in close proximity to the patient for any of the following patient circumstances: - 1.
+Complaint of new onset of altered level of consciousness (LOC). - 2.
+A patient, assessed by EMS personnel to have impaired decision making capacity. - 3.
+Potentially life threatening condition, including but not limited to, patients meeting STEMI, stroke, or trauma triage criteria. - Unstable vital signs (SBP < 90mmHg, resting Heart Rate > 120, or a Respiratory Rate > 20) - 5.
+Disagreement between law enforcement and EMS personnel about whether or not the patient requires EMS care. - 6.
+A patient who is not legally responsible for their own healthcare decision making (non-emancipated minor, conservatee, patient with a DPAHC, etc.) being released to self or another individual on scene who is not their legally designated healthcare decision maker (parent, legal guardian, conservator, and agent/attorney in fact). - 7.
+Any circumstance where the patient's decision making capacity is unclear or EMS personnel believe that the involvement of the base hospital would be beneficial. - 8.
 Patients in law enforcement custody or under 5150 hold do not require consent for transport.
-However, patients in law enforcement custody or under 5150 hold may decline treatment unless, in the prehospital provider's discretion, withholding treatment could potentially cause harm to either the patient or providers. - i.
-Patients who are not legally responsible for their own healthcare decision making (non-emancipated minor, concervatee, patient with a DPHC, etc.), and who do not have a legally designated healthcare decision maker on scene with them, shall not be released without base hospital consultation. - j.
-Pediatric Brief Resolved Unexplained Event (BRUE) patients will have base hospital consult if treatment/transport is refused by parent or guardian. - k.
-Base hospital contact for pediatric trauma patients will be to UC Davis Medical Center. - 5.
-Prior to releasing patients who are not legally responsible for their own healthcare decision making (non-emancipated minor, conservatee, patient with a DPAHC, etc.), EMS personnel shall also attempt to contact the patient's legally designated healthcare decision maker (parent, legal guardian, conservator, agent/attorney-infact) if they are not already on scene.
-Contact details (method of contact, reason for inability to contact if applicable, etc.), as well as information on which the patient was actually released to shall be adequately documented in the patient care report. - 6.
-A patient, or patient representative on behalf of the patient, continuing to refuse EMS care, despite the foregoing measures, must sign a Patient Initiated Refusal of EMS Assessment, Treatment and/or Transport form or similar, witnessed by one of the following, in order of preference: - a.
-Immediate family member - b.
-Law enforcement officer - c.
-Other EMS personnel
+However, patients in law enforcement custody or under 5150 hold may decline treatment unless, in the prehospital provider's discretion, withholding treatment could potentially cause harm to either the patient or providers. - 9.
+Patients who are not legally responsible for their own healthcare decision making (non-emancipated minor, concervatee, patient with a DPHC, etc.), and who do not have a legally designated healthcare decision maker on scene with them, shall not be released without base hospital consultation. - 10.
+Pediatric Brief Resolved Unexplained Event (BRUE) patients will have base hospital consult if treatment/transport is refused by a parent or guardian. - D. Base hospital contact for pediatric trauma patients will be to UC Davis Medical Center. - 12.
+Prior to releasing patients who are not legally responsible for their own healthcare decision-making (non-emancipated minor, conservatee, patient with a DPAHC, etc.), EMS personnel shall also attempt to contact the patient's legally designated healthcare decision-maker (parent, legal guardian, conservator, agent/attorney-infact) if they are not already on scene.
+Contact details (method of contact, the reason for inability to contact if applicable, etc.), as well as information on which the patient was actually released to shall be adequately documented in the patient care report.

+- E. A patient, or patient representative on behalf of the patient, continuing to refuse EMS care, despite the foregoing measures, must sign a Patient Initiated Refusal of EMS Assessment, Treatment and/or Transport form or similar, witnessed by one of the following, in order of preference:

+- 1. Immediate family member

+- 2. Law enforcement officer

+- 3. Other EMS personnel